stateman24/Obsidian-Notes/Daily Notes/Tuesday, October 15th 2024.md

 > 📓Do not let the sun set while you are still angry.​—Eph.
 4:26.
 >

 Love is the basis for trust.
 Jehovah is patient with us even when we sin against him.
 Certainly, then, we can be patient with our brothers if they say or do things that irritate or hurt us.
 Verse 5 adds: “[Love] does not become provoked.
 It does not keep account of the injury.”
-We would not want to make a mental record of our brothers’ offenses for future reference.
-Instead of focusing on their faults, look for their fine qualities
+We would not want to make a mental record of our brothers’ offenses for future reference.Instead of focusing on their faults, look for their fine qualities

 ## Lessons
 #### [5 Laws of Universe](https://www.instagram.com/reel/C-lvtiGx9fb/?igsh=MXJtZjViOTZlbmU0cg== )